pawamoy/django-suit-dashboard/docs/usage.rst

     As you can see, a ``suit`` variable is available in the context of every view based on ``DashboardView``.
 You can use it to adapt your content for Django Suit and classic Django styles.
-In the example above, we use it to avoid adding Bootstrap a second time
+In the example above, we use it to avoid adding Bootstrap a second time, possibly colliding with Django's or Django Suit's own versions of Bootstrap.